pupil-labs/realtime-python-api/docs/index.rst

 To get started with either version, see our code examples :ref:`code_examples`.

-We also provide more detailed guides as part of the Pupil Invisible and Pupil Cloud
+We also provide more detailed guides as part of the Neon, Pupil Invisible and Pupil Cloud
 documentation: `docs.pupil-labs.com`_

 Bug Reports and Contributing